 A silver tie clip is perfect for achieving a sleek and stylish look.
 The classic and understated color always makes a good choice and can suit a variety of occasions and outfits, including business, smart casual, and formal looks.
 Silver tie clips also look great with a wide range of ties.
 Of course, their cool-tone appears most flattering when teamed with styles in cool colors, such as blue, navy, and grey.

 Gold Tie Clips

 For a little touch of luxury, why not try a gold tie clip?
 Although gold clips are less versatile than silver styles, they can still make an excellent wardrobe addition.
-Thanks to their warm tone, gold tie clips pair exceptionally well with ties in rich colours, such as red and dark green.
-Don the combination for special events or whenever you want to appear particularly elegant and dapper.
+Thanks to their warm tone, gold tie clips pair exceptionally well with ties in rich colors, such as red and dark green.
+Don the combination of special events or whenever you want to appear particularly elegant and dapper.